vippsas/vipps-woocommerce/README.md

 [customer service](https://vippsmobilepay.com/info/help)
 to *upgrade* your account with access to the test environment.

-You will also need to install a special test version of the Vipps app, available through TestFlight.
+You will also need to install a special test version of the Vipps MobilePay app, available through TestFlight.
 See
 [Test apps](https://developer.vippsmobilepay.com/docs/knowledge-base/test-environment/#test-apps)
 for more information.